Bethany Yellowtail: Political

 Yellowtail is an active supporter of women's rights.
 For the 2017 Women's March on the National Mall in Washington D.C., Yellowtail collaborated with fellow Montana artist John Isaiah Pepion to create a custom-designed scarf featuring Native American women, each wearing a War Bonnet.
 In Crow Nation culture, women traditionally do not wear a full headdress, except for the special occasion of the Shoshone War Bonnet Dance, regarded as the highest honor for Crow women.
 Yellowtail chose the design to underscore female empowerment and respect.
-The scarf was worn by the many indigenous women as part of the Indigenous Women Rise, a grassroots advocacy group first gathering at the Women's March.
+The scarf was worn by the many Indigenous women as part of the Indigenous Women Rise, a grassroots advocacy group first gathering at the Women's March.

+Another way that she has contributed to Indigenous female empowerment is through her Rez Girl Mentorship Fund.
+She collaborated with the Native Wellness Institute to further develop this program, in hopes of providing opportunities for vulnerable Indigenous communities, who have been affected by the Missing and Murdered Indigenous Relatives (MMIR) epidemic.
+This fund focuses on mentoring young Indigenous girls to understand and believe in their ability to do anything.

 Yellowtail includes the works of several Native American artists and designers as part of The B.Yellowtail Collective, part of her efforts to support the entrepreneurship of fellow Native Americans.

 Personal

 Bethany Yellowtail is a member of the Northern Cheyenne Nation, and hails from the Mighty Few District of the Crow Nation in Southeastern Montana.
-Yellowtail now in located in Los Angeles.
+Yellowtail is now located in Los Angeles, where she relocated to launch her company.
+Yellowtail has always had a passion for fashion since her youth.
+She took an interest in sewing and beadwork, which her aunt and grandmother taught her on the reservation.
+She started making powwow shawls for her family and further developed her skills by making clothes in her home economics class in high school.
+She feels grateful to have this creative outlet as a Native Youth but recalls the judgment she faced from others when she expressed wanting to turn this hobby into a career.

 Gallery work

-Along with Bethany Yellowtail’s two fashion labels, the designer has also touched into the gallery world, such as having an artist spotlight at the Portland Art Museum.
-The spotlight from June 2016 discusses Yellowtail’s heritage and what drives her inspiration in the fashion industry.
+Along with Bethany Yellowtail's two fashion labels, the designer has also touched into the gallery world, such as having an artist spotlight at the Portland Art Museum.
+The spotlight from June 2016 discusses Yellowtail's heritage and what drives her inspiration in the fashion industry.
 The Field Museum in Chicago also hosted Yellowtail in an exhibit called “Apsáalooke Women and Warriors” where her designs are featured.
 The exhibit features a range of works such as historical and contemporary pieces from different generations and tribes.